learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q74.** A media article embeds dozens of YouTube iframes below the fold.
+**Q.** A media article embeds dozens of YouTube iframes below the fold.
 Page load performance is poor because all iframes load immediately.
 Which HTML5 attribute defers iframe loading until the user scrolls near them, with no JavaScript required?

 - A) `<iframe src="..." defer>`
 - B) `<iframe src="..." async>`